zegetech/zegetech.github.io/_posts/2019-10-22-api-testing-with-minitest.md

 ---
 layout: blog
-title: API Testing with Minitest
+title: API Testing with Minitest, Like a PRO!
 date: 2019-10-22 13:35 +0300
 categories:
 published: true